jlevy/og-equity-compensation/README.md

 ### Startups and fundraising

-🄳 A **startup company (startup)** refers to an emerging company that aspires to grow quickly, especially by providing something-like a product or technology-that is new to a market and has the potential to transform that market.
+🄳 A **startup** is an emerging company that aspires to grow quickly, especially by providing something-like a product or technology-that is new to a market and has the potential to transform that market.

 🄳 In order to finance a new company, startups **fundraise** by selling shares in their business to [investors](http://www.investopedia.com/terms/i/investor.asp) in exchange for capital.
-For startup companies that aspire to grow rapidly, fundraising from investors called **venture capitalists** is the most likely path.
+For startups that aspire to grow rapidly, fundraising from investors called **venture capitalists** is the most likely path.

 A startup goes through [several stages of growth](#stages-of-a-startup) as it fundraises based on evidence that it will make money in the future.